Hyracodon: Description

-It was a lightly built, pony-like mammal of about1.5 m (5 ft) in length..
-Hyracodons skull was large in comparison to the rest of the body.
-Hyracodon was a much smaller animal than modern rhinocerotoides and differed very little in appearance from the primitive horses of which it was a contemporary (32–26 million years ago).
+Hyracodon was a lightly built, pony-like mammal about 1.5 m (5 ft) in length, with a large skull in comparison to the rest of the body.
+Hyracodon was much smaller than modern rhinocerotoides and differed very little in appearance from the primitive horses with which it was contemporaneous (32–26 million years ago).
 It had a short, broad snout and its long, slender limbs had three digits.
-When put next to its comtemporary, Mesohippus, Hyracodon has a proportionally long neck, with robust vertebrae.
-Compared to earlier hyracodontids from the Uinta Formation, like Triplopus, Hyracodon has more a more gracile manus structure.
-The median toe is enlarged whilst the lateral toes are greatly reduced.
-The molars of Hyracodon are similar to those of modern day Rhinoceros, with the last upper molar assuming a triangular shape.
+When put next to the comtemporary Mesohippus, Hyracodon had a proportionally long neck, with robust vertebrae.
+Compared to earlier hyracodontids from the Uinta Formation, like Triplopus, Hyracodon had a more gracile manus structure.
+The median toe was enlarged whilst the lateral toes were greatly reduced.
+The molars of Hyracodon were similar to those of the modern day Rhinoceros, with the last upper molar assuming a triangular shape.
 The canines and incisors, however were quite different.
 In form, the anterior teeth of Hyracodon were small and similar in shape, being pointed and curved.

 H. nebraskensis skull, found near Hermosa, South Dakota.